 So we ought attempt to consider all dimensions in concert when making product decisions.
 Focusing wholly on one dimension to the exclusion of others will create an imbalanced business.
-A table with weak and wobbly legs.
+A table with weak legs.

 The Customer Chorus are the themes of feedback we receive from our users, and we can make product decisions to address these themes.

 Serving the Customer Chorus does not necessarily turn a negative into a positive (i.e. a complaint into a compliment, a 7/10 NPS into a 10/10), but it at least turns a negative into a null.